 Inglenook cottage is a beautiful period cottage in the sleepy village of Lee Common, in the shadow of the Chiltern Hills.The cottage is situated in an area of Outstanding Natural Beauty so there are plenty of stunning walks and rides on bike or horse

 "The Barn" is a 4 star luxury period barn conversion on a working farm.
 This rural holiday cottage in Buckinghamshire stands in its own grounds enjoying peace, quiet and privacy.
 Lower Bassibones Farm is located on the outskirts of Lee Common near Great Missenden.
 Pets welcome!

 Roald Dhal wrote most of his stories in Buckinghamshire - discover more about the man and his works at the fizzpoppingly wonderful Roald Dhal Museum in Great Missenden.

-As well as its many National Trust properties, visits to one of England's best Tudor Manors, Dorney Court or the Rothschild mansion at Waddesden are absolute musts.
+As well as its many National Trust properties, visits to one of England's best Tudor Manors, Dorney Court or the Rothschild mansion at Waddesdon are absolute musts.
 The County also boasts some magnificent gardens, perhaps the best-known being Stowe Gardens, reputed to be the finest horticultural work of art in England.
 Alternatively visit more highly acclaimed gardens such as those at The Old Thatch, Enid Blyton's former home or Chenies Manor.

 Enjoy a riverside lunch alongside The Thames in Marlow and watch boaters on the River.
 Walk the Chiltern Hills which stretch across four counties, and where you will find many tasty gastro-pubs along the way.
-There are good shopping and market opportunities in High Wycombe and Aylesbury, and check out the world-famous Pinewood Film Studios in Iver Heath.
+There are excellent shopping and market opportunities in High Wycombe and Aylesbury, and check out the world-famous Pinewood Film Studios in Iver Heath.